-Are you doing enough asset capital planning and management?
+Are you doing enough capital asset management planning?

 As an organization, you already understand how important it is to know where your tax dollars are being spent.
 You have budgets and projections and a clear sense of what your company needs day to day and year over year.
 But are you prepared for the future?